trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
 Fix: Inconsistent page size/orientation transition (r862)
  * Size and orientation transition is inconsistent between the editor and export for mixed orientation output.
 Editor and export page orientation corrected to behave the same.
-Here are some notes to describe how to use the different metas:
+Here are some notes to describe how to use the different meta commands:
  - Use the page context menu to set size and/or orientation to ensure proper meta command syntax.
  - GLOBAL (e.g 0 !LPUB PAGE ORIENTATION GLOBAL PORTRAIT) meta keyword should only be used at the header of the top level model file - if you are manually adding meta commands in the LDraw editor.
  - LOCAL (e.g 0 !LPUB PAGE ORIENTATION GLOBAL PORTRAIT) meta keyword will scope the meta command to only the current step - if you are manually adding meta commands in the LDraw editor..